diekhans/ga4gh-schemas/doc/protocol.md

 identifier include in the message.

-### Checkpoint rational
+### Checkpoint rationale

 The primary goal paging is to allow for restarting large transfers on failure.
-With paging, the error recover is part of every transaction rather than handles as the exceptional case.
+With paging, the error recover is part of every transaction rather than handled as the exceptional case.
 Clients and servers on a highly reliable local network, such as in a compute cloud, still pay the penalty of paging, although such failures will be rare.

 The implementation of paging required servers to be able to restart a query from any point.
-The checkpoint approach allows to server implementation  more discretion in the granularity of the checkpoints, possibly simplifying the implementation.
+The checkpoint approach allows  server implementations  more discretion in the granularity of the checkpoints, possibly simplifying the implementation.